abhi-soni/domain-info/README.md

 ## Features

 - Perform Whois lookup on a domain name.
 - Perform DNS lookup on a domain name.
 - Displays the information in an easy-to-read format.
 - Feature to copy data to clipboard via single click.
+- User can see the Explored URLs history.

 ## Installation